chr-ibb/sspanel/README.md

-API providing the functinality of the survivalservers.com "control panel" via requests.
+API providing the functinality of the survivalservers.com "control panel" via HTTP requests.
+Makes use of the Requests library: https://github.com/psf/requests